 Lastly, what advice that you would give to teachers who are on the fence regarding the application of EdTech in their classrooms?

 I would say that the most important aspect of trying anything new, is to know that you don’t have to be the expert in order to apply EdTech in your classroom.
 In fact, realizing that some of your students might know more than you is a good first step in creating a culture of learning from all members of the learning community.

 When I support a class in learning a new application, I never stand up in front of the class and guide them on how to use the app.
 I develop a series of problems that I want to be solved using the app then have the students work in teams to solve the problem.
 For example, when “teaching” how to use Google Slides, I break the class into about 4-5 groups and then assign a task to each group.
-One group might be trying to figure out how to add a theme, new slide and different slide design, while another team is figuring out how to add images, rotate, crop and edit the image.
+One group might be trying to figure out how to add a theme, new slide, and different slide designs, while another team is figuring out how to add images, rotate, crop, and edit the image.
 Having this type of learning environment enables the students to work together and “mess around” with the application becoming an expert in one aspect of that application.
 The teacher will be learning along with the students.
 I find that when a student discovers something that I didn’t know, it is a fantastic time to celebrate and share their discovery!
 My advice to you is to just jump in and do it!
-After all, we are trying to create life-long learners and what better way than to model how you learn something.
+After all, we are trying to create lifelong learners, and what better way than to model how you learn something?

 Excellent closing point!
 Thank you for taking the time to chat with uQualio ® today about your experience in the EdTech space.
 To our blog audience, if you’d like to learn more about Dr. Shannon Doak you can do so by visiting his website here .

 – uQualio is an award-winning, easy-to-use, all-in-one NextGen LMS software for any types of online video training.